 Marie Brennan started work in education as a Humanities teacher in Victorian technical schools.
 She subsequently moved to the Access Skills Project Team in the Curriculum & Research branch of the Victorian Department of Education, working with teacher action research around questions of literacy, numeracy and social justice.
 She then co-led the Victorian School Improvement Plan, engaging teachers, parents and students in School Self-Evaluation across the state.

-She is now an honorary Professor at VU, an Adjunct Professor at the University of South Australia and Professor Extraordinary at Stellenbosch University in South Africa.
+She has retired, and is not taking new students.
+She is an honorary Professor at VU, an Adjunct Professor at the University of South Australia and Professor Extraordinary at Stellenbosch University in South Africa.

 Refereed journal articles